 Here are the simple steps to make homemade basil in a few minutes with food processor or blender.
 Jump to the recipe card for the full instructions.

-- Blend the pine nuts, lemon juice, garlic, salt, pepper, olive oil, and parmesan cheese in a food processor or high-speed blender until smooth, 1-2 minutes.
+- Blend the base: Add the toasted pine nuts, lemon juice, garlic, salt, pepper, olive oil, and parmesan to the food processor.
+Pulse until finely chopped, about one minute.
+Scrape down the sides.

 More Pesto Variations